3 day weekend = ROADTRIP!

+We left Friday afternoon, and got back Monday night.
+We stopped at In-N-Out Burger in Vegas on the way.
 I’d heard so much about In-N-Out, and never been before.
 It ended up being pretty good, but I suppose I’d hyped it up a little too much beforehand.

 We got to In-N-Out at around 11pm, ate, and continued driving to Barstow, Cali.
 We got there at around 1:30AM.
 The stupid Motel 6 had given away our reservations (what incompetence), saying “sorry, you’re out of luck”

 To which Emily replied, “Oh, you need luck even when you’ve made reservations, and even called to confirm 6 hours before!!!”
+It was really ridiculous.

+Fortunately for us, we were “lucky” and found another motel around the corner.
+We woke up the next day, and continued the drive to to Tijuana.
+We were in 2 cars, and we agreed to drive to right before the Mexican border, park, and walk across.
 I was in the first car.
 We got on the highway, and started driving south.
 We saw a big sign saying “Last USA exit” but for some reason, the driver decided that instead of taking the exit, he’d get his camera out and take a picture.
 We drove straight over the border.

 We called the other car and told them we’d gone too far.
 They told us to come back (after all, we didn’t want to park out car in Tijuana!).
 It took us a little over an hour to get back.
 Unfortunately for us, one of the guys in our car was Mexican, and didn’t have all his paperwork in order.

 They treated us like criminals, and made a bunch of phone calls to check if the Mexican really had a student Visa.
 We finally got through, parked, and walked back across the border.
 The fiesta could now finally begin.